xmeltrut/rauma/docs/Error_handling.md

 Error reporting
 ---------------

 Rauma consults an environmental variable named `app.display_errors`.
 If an exception is thrown, and this is set to 1, it will re-throw the error so you can see it.
-If not, the error is supressed and the standard errorp age is shown.
+If not, the error is supressed and the standard error page is shown.

 You can see this in Apache using the following directive: